FRC5892/scouting_app/README.md

 The app is cross-compatible between Android and iOS.
 In order to compile for iOS, you will need a Mac.

+Note that the app will not compile until you follow the instructions below to generate Firebase configuration files.

 ## Instructions to Compile
 1. Install Flutter on the computer.
 Instructions for Windows, Mac, and Linux are at <https://flutter.io/setup/>.
 2. Clone this repository.